acend/argocd-basics-training/content/en/docs/additional/orphaned_resources.md

 onlyWhen: orphaned-resources
 ---

-This lab contains demonstrates how to find orphaned top-level resources with Argo CD.
+This lab demonstrates how to find orphaned top-level resources with Argo CD.
 Orphaned resources are not managed by Argo CD and could be potentially removed from cluster.

 ## {{% task %}} Create application and project